blinks-labs/hacknet-deployer/README.md

   australia-southeast1: 1 # Singapore
 ```

-You will given get a list of IPs, your cluster, that needs to be populated in your `nodes.ini` file.
+You will be given get a list of IPs, your cluster, that needs to be populated in your `nodes.ini` file.
 The chosen convention is that your top 4 IPs are your Proxies IP servers and the bottom 8 IPs are you P2PNodes with the last P2PNode being your bootstrap node.

 ### Make Commands